 The seemingly never-ending calls from collectors are just the tip of the irritation iceberg when it comes to dealing with debt that has reached the collections stage.
 However, there are options for getting your debt under control and eliminating the collections harassment.

 13. Consolidate Your Debt

 If you have multiple debts that have reached collections, a debt consolidation loan may be the way to go.
 In consolidation, you’ll use a single loan to pay off several smaller loans, thus simplifying your debt as well as, hopefully, bringing your debt back up-to-date.
 Remember that consolidation doesn’t reduce your debt, and it may even increase the amount you end up paying by increasing the duration of your loan.

 - Signature loans from $1,000 to $35,000

 - Use for anything - emergency expenses, medical bills, car repairs

-- Five minute application
+- Five minute request form

 - Fast approval